AndroInt/atdm-manifest/README.md

 # ATDM Toradex oe-core Setup

-Since OpenEmbedded requires several git repositories to build our images, starting with V2.1 images, <br/>
-we use a utility called 'repo'.
-The repo manifest manages the various git repositories and their branches.<br/>
+Starting with V2.1 images, OpenEmbedded requires multiple git repositories to build our images.
+To manage this complexity, we use a utility called 'repo'.
+The repo manifest handles the various git repositories and their respective branches.

 Install the repo bootstrap binary: <br/>